nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Insert Participation

 #### Implementation
-Insert Participation command is facilitated by `InsertParticipationParser`, `InsertParticipationCommand` and `Model`
+Insert Participation command is facilitated by `InsertParticipationParser`, `InsertParticipationCommand`, and `Model`

 * `InsertParticipationParser`-- Parse the input of users
 * `InsertParticipationCommand` -- Execute the command given the parsed user input